ir-nlp-csui/kethu/README.md

 Last updated: October 8th 2020

 ### Changelog
-* revised the POS tag and annotations for compound words
+* revised the POS tagging and syntactic annotation for compound words
-* revissed the tokenization, POS tagging ans syntactic annotation for predicate nominalization cases
+* revissed the tokenization, POS tagging and syntactic annotation for predicate nominalization cases
-* revised the noun phrases containing numerical expression (especially QP)
+* revised the syntactic annotation for noun phrases containing numerical expression (especially QP)
 * changed the POS tag for 'Rp' and the similar tokens from SYM to NN

 ### Contributors